dschoenig/eat/docs/database_setup.md

 mysql -u root -h localhost -p
 ```

-In MySQL source the SQL script for setting up the database structure (see the [standard structure](../fig/eat_db.svg).
+In MySQL source the SQL script for setting up the database structure (see the [standard structure](../fig/eat_db.svg)).
 Make sure to point to the correct location of the script.
 The name `evidence_assessment` is used for the new database and any existing database of this name is *removed* first.

 ```sql
 source src/db_create_mysql.sql;
 ```

-To change the name of the database, modify db_create_mysql.sql accordingly (lines 5 and 6).
+To change the name of the database, modify `db_create_mysql.sql` accordingly (lines 5 and 6).
 Then use this name instead of `evidence_assessment` in all subsequent steps.

 ## 2. Database initialization
 Before the database can be used, it needs to be initialized with a quality checklist and downgrading criteria.
 For the standard checklist and criteria, use